OPINION - What does the Green Padlock Really Mean?

 - It's possible to intercept unsecured HTTP traffic and change it.
 So if you go to www.twitter.com, this by default goes to http://www.twitter.com which then sends a message directing you to https://www.twitter.com.
 As HTTP is unencrypted you could change this to send you instead to https://www.twtter.com (assuming you managed to register that) and hope no one notices.
 This is best addressed with only using HTTPS on your site and then enforcing this with HSTS

 - Even if you are on a real website, it can be compromised with Cross Site Scripting (XSS) or Cross-Site Request Forgery (CSRF) issues which can compromise the website itself and leak your credit card information just as you are entering it: HTTPS is but one piece of the security puzzle for a website.
 Other problems include that the security ciphers used to secure the HTTPS connection could be weak and insecure.
 More and more secure methods of encryption are coming out all the time, but at the same time, flaws in encryption methods (particularly older ones), and an increase in cheap compute power mean some encryption methods should not be used and, unless you're a complete security expert, you would struggle to know the encryption used on a HTTPS site and whether that's good enough.
 Again browser makers attempt to make these risks obvious by changing the green padlock to a red cross out padlock warning you of these issues.
+The best advice I can give to ensure decent HTTPS set up is to run your site through SSLLabs Server Test at least once a quarter.

 - The website owner could come under some complete other attack or poor security, completely unrelated to their website.
 For example someone could otherwise gain access to their data.